ZELLMECHANIK-DRESDEN/ShapeOut2/docs/sec_rtdc_basics.rst

 `central moments
 <https://en.wikipedia.org/wiki/Image_moment#Central_moments>`_ along
 x and y computed for the event contour.
 Thus, the inertia ratio is a measure of deformation.
+In contrast to deformation (which is computed from the contour), inertia ratio is based on the integral over the cell area and thus less prone to noise.
 In comparison to deformation, the inertia ratio has a low correlation to porosity.
 Shape-Out also allows to compute the principal inertia ratio which is the maximal inertia ratio that can be obtained by rotating the contour.
 Thus,